poshul/assignment-tool/README.md

 on the feedback PDF file in numerical order.
 If multiple comments are added for the same subtask, the order in which they are specified in the Excel sheet is maintained on the feedback PDF file.

+Optionally, *global* comments can be specified by leaving the *Task* and *Subtask* fields empty.
+Such comments can then be rendered separately from the per-task comments.

 ### The *Summary* Sheet